GeekTrainer/learn-typescript/m07-organize-code-in-typescript/includes/6-exercise-export-import-module-components.md

 In this part of the exercise, you'll organize related functions into separate modules and then export the function declarations.

-1. Download a new copy of the starting workspace for the exercise at [LINK TO \code\module-07\m07-exercise-start] and edit the file module07_exercise.ts.
+1. Download a new copy of the starting workspace for the exercise at [LINK TO \code\module-07\m07-exercise-start] and edit the file **module07_exercise.ts**.
 This file contains three functions.
 You'll notice that there is a naming conflict because two of the functions have the same name.
 You'll solve this problem by organizing the functions into modules.
-1. Create a new file called **Greetings_module.ts** that contains the first `returnGreeting` function, with the `export` keyword added before the function name so it is available to other modules.
+2. Create a new file called **Greetings_module.ts** and then move the first `returnGreeting` function from **module07_exercise.ts** into it.
+Add the `export` keyword before the function name so it is available to other modules.

     ```typescript
     export function returnGreeting (greeting: string) {